eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 `What's up?` is a casual way to ask someone how they are or what they need.
 It is a common informal greeting or way to start a conversation.

+### Is that right?

+`Is that right?+ -> is used to confirm information you have heard.
+It is a common way to ask for confirmation.
+For example:

+If someone says, I'm starting a new job next week, you can reply, Is that right? to confirm what they said.

 ---